Woodworking Machinery Phase Converters

 It is true there are other options out there to get three-phase power to your equipment.

-Each option has its pros but it does come down to what is affordable for you and your situation.
+Each option has its pros and cons, but it does come down to what is affordable for you and your situation.

 The options are to get three-phase power through your utility line, a gas or diesel generator, or through a rotary phase converter.

-Three phase generator is a good option if there is not power at the site.
+Three phase generator is a good option if there is no power at the site.

 They can run on gas or diesel fuel.